About

 bgryph@gmail.com

-Brian attended Ohio University, receiving his BFA in Theatre and Vocal Performance in 1982 and his master’s in communication and marketing for the fine and performing arts from the Graduate Studies Honors College in 1985.
+Brian Griffin attended Ohio University, earning a BFA in Theatre and Vocal Performance and a master’s degree in communication and marketing for the fine and performing arts.
 He lives in Fairfield, Ohio, with his wife, Susan.
+In a time of economic uncertainty and rapid change, Griffin’s leadership stands as a reminder that strong unions, grounded in values and collaboration, remain one of the most effective forces for building a just and inclusive society.